Oriery/advanced-throttle-debounce/README.md

 - is well tested;
 - supports both sync and async functions;
-- functions can return a value or throw an error;
+- supports functions that return a value or a Promise or throw an error;
 - can differentiate attempts by arguments, 'this' context, similar 'this' context, similar arguments;
 - has rich options for all your needs (otherwise create an issue);
 - supports TypeScript;